 Lapis Lazuli and the Free Islam Conference

 While the Free Islam Convocation may be based on reality, Rushdie associates it with all sorts of fanciful and literary elements, the most striking of which is a silver lapis-lazuli-encrusted spittoon.
 This spittoon is initially linked to the common people (as opposed to the politicians and military leaders), to the liberal joviality of the Hummingbird’s group (as opposed to the Muslim League), and to the love between Nadir and Amina.
 In a lecture/interview in October 1983 (in Kunapipi), Rushdie says that the silver and lapis lazuli spittoon is one of the leitmotifs which helps hold his otherwise unwieldy novel together.
-He says that, along with the game of snakes and ladders, the pointing finger, and the spittoon “in themselves have no meaning or no particular meaning but [...] form a kind of non-rational network of connections in the book.”
+He says that the game of snakes and ladders, the pointing finger, and the spittoon “in themselves have no meaning or no particular meaning but [...] form a kind of non-rational network of connections in the book.”
 Yet the game of snakes and ladders makes sense in light of Schaapsteker’s snaky logic and Saleem’s doomed attempt to ride the snake of evil to moral triumph (as I argue in a section below).
-Likewise, the spittoon is a symbol -- almost an objective correlative -- of subcontinental unity.

 Rushdie foreshadows the silver spittoon's appearance when the betel-chewing old men in Agra suspect that Aadam is being too optimistic about the future of the country: